blablacar/blablatech/_posts/2014-12-12-micro-service-at-blablacar.md

 ---
 layout:         post
-title:      "Micro-services at BlaBlaCar"
+title:          Micro-services at BlaBlaCar
-tags:       "application-architecture"
+tags:           application-architecture
 authors:        [benjamin-fraud]
+description:    How to adopt a global technical strategy which gives us enough flexibility each and every day
 ---

 Going international comes with a bunch of technical challenges that need to be addressed early.
 How do we easily